guner-aygin/Uni---second-year-assignments/Y2-Project--Exoplanets/README.md

 ## Year 2 Lab Project: Simulating the transit of planets, their satellites and starspots

-This was my final second year physics project and spanned 11 weeks in duration.
+This was my second year physics project and spanned 11 weeks in duration.
 The goal of this project was to create a grid-based simulation of an exoplanet orbiting a star.

 When an exoplanet passess infront of a star it blocks a portion of light from the star.
 This tiny difference in stellar luminosity is captured by space